Lidcer/Barebones-Luminescence/readme.md

  - Scheduler with custom patterns (WIP)
  - Motion sensor mode

+## up to 3 Servers?
+*This project* requires you to host 1-3 server.
+*First server* dedicated to LED processing webpage hosting includes scheduler and on server audio processing.
+Second server if entire thing is running on `PI mode` it is not needed if you have `Magic home mode`.
+It should basically it should kill lag by running asynchronously as the original lib code handles pins synchronously in my testing having everything under one server was creating lag.
+I've tried to put everything to tread but it turns out that it is limited and usually will throw error at the start.
+*Third server* Audio capture server.
+Only works on windows.
+It captures audio then sends PCM data to server to process and analyse the sound and convert to LED.
+It can use on server processing or on device processing.
+One may be faster than other.

 ### Running (currently only dev builds)
+Fullfil your config file carefully as that depends how many server it will initially start
 ```
 npm run dev # starts LED server
 npm run dev-audio-server # starts audio server